hneth/unikn/README.md

 -   Plotting text (i.e., graphically rendering characters) is rarely a good idea.
 It typically doesn’t scale (when changing the size of images) and cannot be recognized automatically (e.g., copied, indexed, or scraped).
-Hence, the following functions should only be used in contexts in which no better solutions are available or practical (e.g., when specifically creating images, or needing to add text to graphs).
+Hence, the corresponding **unikn** functions should only be used in contexts in which no better solutions are available or practical (e.g., when specifically creating images, or adding annotations to graphs).

--   Like all other templates, our renderings are subject to constraints and limitations.
-As a standard installation of R lacks the official “Theinhardt” fonts, we can only mimic the design specifications (in Arial, sans serif).
+-   Like all templates, our offers are subject to constraints and limitations.
+As a standard installation of R lacks the “Theinhardt” fonts, we can only mimic the official design specifications (in Arial, sans serif).
 Nevertheless, the **unikn** package helps preventing common mistakes by novices (e.g., boxes or lines extending beyond text, or step-functions in multi-line titles) and can be customized and improved by expert users.

-Overall, we hope that the following functions will be useful for plotting graphical elements (e.g., boxes, logos, etc.) and achieving a uniform look when styling visualizations.
+Overall, the **unikn** functions can be useful for solving color-related tasks and plotting graphical elements (e.g., boxes, logos, etc.).
+Ideally, it should help you in creating a stylish and recognizable design for your presentations and visualizations.

 ## ToDo